wurli/contextindent.nvim/README.md

-injections - think a markdown file with a python code chunk, or a HTML file with embedded javascript - the python/javascript portions of the files will be indented according to your indent settings for those languages; not according to your settings you have for markdown/HTML files.
+injections - think a markdown file with a python code chunk, or a HTML file with embedded javascript - the python/javascript portions of the files will be indented according to your indent settings for those languages; not according to the settings you use for markdown/HTML.

 ![demo](https://github.com/user-attachments/assets/fcc3dd6e-8690-4f31-b858-b7481ccf0b66)